Jorge Polanco Player Props: Twins vs. Tigers

 Tigers Pitching Rankings

-- The Tigers' 4.53 team ERA ranks 22nd among all MLB pitching staffs.
+- The Tigers have a 4.48 team ERA that ranks 19th across all MLB pitching staffs.

-- Faedo makes the start for the Tigers, his eighth of the season.
-He is 2-4 with a 5.80 ERA and 30 strikeouts in 35 2/3 innings pitched.
+- Faedo (2-4 with a 5.80 ERA and 35 strikeouts in 40 1/3 innings pitched) gets the start for the Tigers, his ninth of the season.

-- His most recent appearance was on Sunday, July 23 against the San Diego Padres, when the righty went six scoreless innings while giving up just one hit.
+- In his last appearance on Wednesday against the Minnesota Twins, the righty threw 4 2/3 innings, allowing three earned runs while surrendering four hits.

-- The 27-year-old has an ERA of 5.80, with 7.6 strikeouts per nine innings, in seven games this season.
-Opponents are hitting .216 against him.
+- The 27-year-old has put up an ERA of 5.80, with 7.8 strikeouts per nine innings, in eight games this season.
+Opponents are hitting .217 against him.

 © 2023 Data Skrive.
 All rights reserved.